common-workflow-language/cwlviewer/README.md

 ## Building and Running

-This application requires [taverna-cwl-utilities](https://github.com/apache/incubator-taverna-common-activities/tree/cwl-browse/taverna-cwl-utilities) to be installed in a local maven repository

 Spring Boot uses an embedded HTTP server.
 The Spring Boot Maven plugin includes a run goal which can be used to quickly compile and run it:

 ```